 Trump is clearly triggered by this here:

 Trump is known for his Mexico bashing.
-The next four years will be tough for Mexico, especially with the current left-wing administration in place in Mexico.
-Trump will inevitably make life tough for Mexico, which will negatively impact the country’s economy and incoming foreign investment.
+The next four years will be tough for Mexico, especially with the current left-wing administration in place, though president Sheinbaum has for now managed the relationship with Trump quite well.
+Trump will most likely make life tough for Mexico, which will negatively impact the country’s economy and incoming foreign investment.

-In the presidential elections far-left candidate Claudia Sheinbaum was elected.
+In the presidential elections left candidate Claudia Sheinbaum was elected.

-She ran on an anti-mining, higher tax and more state involvement platform.
+She ran on an anti-mining, higher tax and greater state involvement platform.

 However she has made some very expensive commitments such a massive scholarship program and government price fixing of basic goods.

-The state owned oil company which has been chronecally mismananged by all Mexican government is in real trouble.
-Its liabilities amount to $120 billion, which amounts to over half of the country’s foreign exchange reserves of $200 billion.
+The state owned oil company, which has been chronically mismanaged by all Mexican governments, is in real trouble.
+Its liabilities total $120 billion, which amount to over half of the country’s foreign exchange reserves of $200 billion.

 Mexico used to be a net exporter of energy, but is now a net energy importer with no viable plan to change this.

-Mexico is a country with decent government finances, but that is set to change
+Mexico is a country with decent government finances for now

 Mexico has an economy that will muddle through, but with pockets of excellence